Find Grad Schools

 17 Yearly Graduations

 Maryland University of Integrative Health tops the list of the most popular school in the U.S. for nutrition majors who are seeking their doctor's degree.
 Roughly 800 attend the school each year.
 During the most recent year for which we have data, 17 people received their doctor's degree in nutrition from MUIH.
-Around 20% of these students were from an underrepresented racial-ethnic group, and 87% were women.
-Data shows that MUIH graduates that hold this degree go on to make a median salary of $56,978.
+Around 36% of these students were from an underrepresented racial-ethnic group, and 82% were women.

 #2